OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md

 $ sudo ./OpenBCI_GUI
 ```

-This will launch the OpenBCI_GUI and OpenBCIHub.
+This will launch the OpenBCI_GUI. **If you experience issues, try running with or without `sudo`.**

-## Running the OpenBCI GUI From The Processing IDE
+## Running the OpenBCI GUI from the Processing IDE

 **Most users should start by running the standalone OpenBCI GUI (see previous section).
 The Processing IDE is for adding features or modifying existing code.**